Personality Interview Questions

 - Team spirit

 Ask personality questions during interviews to compare candidates with same hard skills and choose the ones who are a better fit to your culture.
 With these questions, you can also spot creative potential hires.

 Remember that there are some personality tests that help in categorizing candidates, but using these types of tests in your hiring process could actually mislead your recruitment decision.
-They generally include generic questions (like “On a scale of 1 to 10, how well do you perform under stress?”)
-Candidates are unable to justify their answers; therefore recruiters can’t assess their honesty or ask follow up questions.
+They include generic questions (like “On a scale of 1 to 10, how well do you perform under stress?”)
+Candidates cannot justify their answers; therefore recruiters can’t assess their honesty or ask to follow up questions.
 Ask candidates to share real-life examples to know how they use these skills on the job.

 Examples of personality interview questions

 - What do you like to do when you are not occupied with work?

 - Share an incident when your manager was not happy with your work.
 How could you do it differently?

 - What is one thing that you would like to change about your personality?

 - Do you prefer working alone or with a team?
 Why?